These soft and chewy old fashioned oatmeal raisin cookies will take you right back to grandma’s kitchen table.

 - 1/2 tsp salt

-I’m a larger bowl beat softened butter until fluffy and pale.
-Beat in eggs followed by both sugars.
+- I’m a larger bowl beat softened butter until fluffy and pale.
+Beat in eggs and vanilla followed by both sugars.
 Mix until creamy.
 Add the raisins and stir well.